• Skip to main content

 Jing'an Temple

-For travellers, Jing’an is one of the top neighbourhoods to stay in Shanghai if you’re willing to sacrifice proximity to the main attractions for a greater availability of options.
-There’s even handful of things to see here including the district’s namesake Jing’an Temple, a massive Buddhist temple rumoured to be about 1,750 years old.
+For travellers, Jing’an is one of the most suitable neighbourhoods to stay in Shanghai if you’re willing to sacrifice proximity to the main attractions for a greater availability of options.

-Attractions in Jing’an: Jing’an Temple, Nanjing West Road, Jing’an Park, Cai Yuanpei’s Former Residence, The Kerry Center, Jing’an Sculpture Park, Shanghai Urban Planning Exhibition Hall, Former Residence of Chairman Mao Zedong
+What to check out in Jing’an: Jing’an Temple, Nanjing West Road, Jing’an Park, Cai Yuanpei’s Former Residence, The Kerry Center, Jing’an Sculpture Park, Shanghai Urban Planning Exhibition Hall, Former Residence of Chairman Mao Zedong

 Recommended hotels in Jing’an

 As one of the most popular options for where to stay in Shanghai, there’s plenty of choice for travellers in Jing’an.
 Most accommodations here fall into the mid-range.
-There’s also a fairly large concentration of 5-star hotels in Jing’an, making it, along with Lujiazui and The Bund, one of the top districts for luxury travellers, although at more affordable prices than either.

 • URBN Boutique Shanghai: A hip & trendy mid-range boutique hotel boasting a unique design aesthetic that fuses modern urban elements with Asian motifs.
 The entire property is designed to be eco-friendly from the mysterious bamboo garden to the locally-sourced seafood at the on-site bistro.

 • InterContinental Shanghai Jing’an: A excellent value luxury hotel with all the amenities you’d come to expect from IHG.
-Enjoy a range of Asian cuisines from Cantonese & Shanghainese to Sichuan & Japanese in one of the hotel’s seven on-site restaurants.
+Enjoy a range of Asian cuisines to try from Cantonese & Shanghainese to Sichuan & Japanese in one of the hotel’s seven on-site restaurants.
 Skyline views from the expansive guestrooms are simply breathtaking.

 Lujiazui

-Yuan burning a whole in your pocket?
-There’s no better area to launch a Shanghai accommodation spending-spree than in Lujiazui.
 Located across from The Bund on the opposite side the Huangpu River in Pudong, Lujiazui is Shanghai’s financial centre with a vertiginous skyline that proves this is where the money flows.

-Skyline from Shanghai World Financial Center in Shanghai
+Skyline World Financial Center

-Attractions in Lujiazui: Oriental Pearl TV Tower, Shanghai Tower, Jin Mao Tower, Shanghai Municipal History Museum, Shanghai World Financial Center, Lujiazui Central Green Space, Waitan Sightseeing Tunnel, Shanghai International Finance Center, Shanghai Ocean Aquarium
+What to check out in Lujiazui: Oriental Pearl TV Tower, Shanghai Tower, Jin Mao Tower, Shanghai Municipal History Museum, Shanghai World Financial Center, Lujiazui Central Green Space, Waitan Sightseeing Tunnel, Shanghai International Finance Center, Shanghai Ocean Aquarium

 Recommended hotels in Lujiazui

 With much of Shanghai’s wheelin’ and dealin’ taking place in the lofty skyscrapers of Lujiazui, the district focuses extensively on the high-end of the market.
-Not surprisingly, Lujiazui is home to many of the best luxury hotels in Shanghai at prices that fit their unmatched swankiness.

 • Grand Kempinski Hotel Shanghai: One of the most affordable 5-stars in Lujiazui, this grand luxury hotel charms guests with its art-deco-inspired rooms that sport floor-to-ceiling windows peering onto Shanghai & the river.
 Seven dining options as well as a fully-equipped health club—with everything from an indoor pool to a spa—await.